Cytomegalovirus infection is caused by a virus.

 Newborns may develop neurologic problems such as hearing loss.

 Handwashing can help prevent spread of the virus.

-Cytomegalovirus infection cannot be cured, but some antiviral drugs can limit the problems caused by infection.
+Cytomegalovirus infection cannot be cured, but some antivirals can limit the problems caused by infection.

 When a baby contracts CMV infection in the uterus, it is called congenital CMV infection.
 When a baby develops the infection immediately before, during, or shortly after birth, it is called perinatal CMV infection.
 CMV infection is the most common congenital viral infection.

-Premature infants Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more are at higher risk of developing symptoms from CMV infection because they are less likely to have protective antibodies from their mother.
+Preterm infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more are at higher risk of developing symptoms from CMV infection because they are less likely to have protective antibodies from their mother.

 Symptoms of CMV Infection in Newborns

 Of newborns who are infected with CMV before birth, only about 10% have symptoms.

 In newborns infected before birth, possible symptoms include